Cray-HPE/docs-csm/operations/kubernetes/Containerd.md

 # `containerd`

-`containerd` is a `daemonset` that runs on the host.
+`containerd` is a container runtime (`systemd` service) that runs on the host.
 It is used to run containers on the Kubernetes platform.

 - [`/var/lib/containerd` filling up](#varlibcontainerd-filling-up)
 - [`containerd` slow startup after reboot](#containerd-slow-startup-after-reboot)